Experienced Rhode Island Assault And Battery Attorney Ready To Serve You

 Potential defenses available to the felony offense of assault with a deadly weapon

 A skilled attorney with significant experience defending assault with a deadly weapon (ADW) charges will evaluate all potential defenses that may be applicable to a client’s case.
 There are numerous possible defenses, and the right lawyer will know how to evaluate the best options.
-Some defenses that the criminal defense attorneys at Kilroy Law Firm have successfully argued include the following:
+Some defenses that the Rhode Island assault and battery defense attorneys at Kilroy Law Firm have successfully argued include the following:

 - Lack of Intent – When prosecutors bring ADW charges against a defendant, they must sufficiently demonstrate that the defendant had the intent to commit assault with a deadly weapon.
 If the prosecution cannot prove beyond a reasonable doubt that the defendant had the requisite intent, the charge may be dismissed.